 In June 2024, a coalition of Republican-led states filed a lawsuit challenging the SAVE Plan, arguing the Biden administration had exceeded its authority under the Higher Education Act.

-In July 2024, the 8th Circuit Court of Appeals issued an injunction blocking the entire SAVE Plan.
-The Department of Education placed all SAVE borrowers in administrative forbearance.
+In July 2024, the 8th Circuit Court of Appeals issued an injunction blocking the SAVE Plan.
+The Department of Education placed SAVE borrowers in administrative forbearance.

 What "administrative forbearance" means for you